Laurie Forbes Neff

-Prior to joining the law school faculty, Laurie worked for major international firm, a well respected firm in Virginia Beach, and served as a law clerk for the Fourth Judicial Circuit upon her cum laude graduation from Pepperdine University School of Law, where she served as the Lead Articles Editor of the Pepperdine Law Review.
+Prior to joining the law school faculty, Laurie worked for a major international firm, a well- respected firm in Virginia Beach, and served as a law clerk for the Fourth Judicial Circuit upon her cum laude graduation from Pepperdine University School of Law, where she served as the Lead Articles Editor of the Pepperdine Law Review.

 District of Columbia

 United States District Court, Eastern District of Virginia

 United States Bankruptcy Court, Eastern District of Virginia

 J.D., cum laude, Pepperdine University School of Law